data-dependent/osrs-guides/skilling.md

 Most new skilling activities in the game unfortunately do not use the skilling tick.
 In fishing, the examples are karambwan, infernal eel, minnow, and sacred eel fishing.
 In mining, examples include mining for dense essence blocks in Zeah.

 This section has focused on the skilling tick, but there are other "named" ticks which function in much the same way.
-Particularly prominent examples are the alchemy tick (which several normal spellbook spells use), the eating tick (which control which ticks we can eat non-karambwan food), the karambwan eating tick, the pot sipping tick, and the bone bury tick.
-For an example of delaying these ticks, note that sipping a potion will block eating, karambwan eating, and potion sipping for three ticks.
-This is because sipping a potion delays the eating, karambwan eating, and the pot sipping tick.
-However, a non-karambwan food item will only the eating tick, so karambwans and potions can still be immediately consumed.
-The reason why karambwans can't be used to 2t at barbarian fishing is, in more detail, because karambwans delay the karambwan eating timer by three ticks, despite delaying the skilling timer by two ticks.
+Particularly prominent examples are the alchemy tick (which several normal spellbook spells use), the eating tick (which control which ticks we can eat most non-karambwan food), the karambwan eating tick, the pot sipping tick, and the bone bury tick.
+For an example of delaying these ticks, note that eating a karambwan will block eating, potion sipping, and karambwan eating for three ticks.
+This is because eating a karambwan delays all of the eating, the pot sipping, and the karambwan eating ticks.
+However, a typical non-karambwan food item will only delay the eating tick, so karambwans and potions can still be immediately consumed.
+The reason why karambwans can't be used to 2t at barbarian fishing is, in more detail, because karambwans delay the karambwan eating timer by three ticks, despite delaying the skilling timer by only two ticks.

 ## Tick Manipulation III: Stalls